r4j3sh-com/vulnAPI/README.md

 ## Training guide

-The OWASP API Top 10 mapping and sample attack flows are documented in `LAB_GUIDE.md`.
+The OWASP API Top 10 mapping (2019 and 2023) and sample attack flows are documented in `LAB_GUIDE.md`.

 ## Configuration